 - of interest to at least one other Unity user somewhere

 ... it is welcome here.
-No question is too trivial or too "newbie".
 Oh yes, and it should be about Unity.

 Please look around to see if your question has already been asked (and maybe even answered!) before you ask.
-If you end up asking a question that has been asked before, that is OK and deliberately allowed.
+If you end up asking a question that has been asked before, it may end up getting rejected in the moderation queue or closed if it has been published.
 Other users will hopefully edit in links to related or similar questions to help future visitors find their way.

 Do I have to log in or create an account?